nemesisdb/nemesisdb/docs/docs/tutorials/first-steps/new-session.md

 ![](img/02-shinfoall.png)

-The response we have no sessions or keys.
+The response confirms we have no sessions or keys.